2023 Football Preview: Mullins Auctioneers carves path with new coach

-Lowery said the biggest objective while getting prepared for the Friday Aug.
+Lowery said the biggest objective is getting prepared for the Friday Aug.
 18 opener at Latta is simply learning.

 “We got a new offense and a little bit of a tweak to the defense,” he said.
 “So far I believe they’ve handled that really well and they’ve picked it up.”